Information for Retired or Retiring Faculty

 You will find a great deal of useful information regarding the availability of Library and Information Technology resources on this webpage describing LITS Resources for Retirees.

-Plan to make an early appointment with Scott Paul (Director, Help Desk) and Beth Bohstedt (Director, Learning and Research Services) to discuss particular questions you might have and to get advice from them about how to make a smooth transition to retirement with respect to the resources available from LITS.
+Plan to make an early appointment with Ben Thomas (LITS Help Desk) and Beth Bohstedt (Director, Learning and Research Services) to discuss particular questions you might have and to get advice from them about how to make a smooth transition to retirement with respect to the resources available from LITS.